niolabs/docs/docs/service-design-patterns/eip_comms.md

 # Industrial Protocols: Ethernet/IP
-Able to communicate with any device that implements CIP Explicit Messaging, these blocks are useful for connecting to automation equipment and controllers and other generic CIP devices.
+Able to communicate with any device that implements [Ethernet/IP](https://www.odva.org/Technology-Standards/EtherNet-IP/Overview) Explicit Messaging, these blocks are useful for connecting to automation equipment and controllers and other generic CIP devices.

 ---